Here you will find the answers to frequently asked questions about applying to our halls of residence.

 Can I cancel my contract when my course finishes?

 Your tenancy is a legal contract and you are committed to this by law.
 If you need to move out, you will be required to make this request through your student accommodation web portal and then find a replacement for your room (a UAL student).

 Can I pay my deposit in September when I get my loan?

 You will need to pay your deposit and advance rent before you accept your place in halls.
 You cannot defer this payment; it must be made before you accept your offer.
 Please note this amount may vary per hall.

 Can my parents/guardian set up the payment on my behalf?

 Your parent or guardian can set up your payment, however, it is you as an individual who will be named on the tenancy and ultimately your responsibility to make sure your rent payments are made.

 Which account will my rent come out of?

 At the time of accepting your offer, you will be given the option to pay your rent by 1 bank transfer or 3 termly amounts using a credit or debit card.
-If you pay by card, your rent payment will be deducted from the card you paid your deposit, admin fee and advance rent with.
+If you pay by card, your rent payment will be deducted from the card you paid your deposit and advance rent with.
 Should you wish to change the card to pay your rent with, please contact Accommodation Services on firstname.lastname@example.org to change these details.

 How do I know which hall is closest to my College?